Derry GAA: County team

 Derry was a hotbed of early hurling activity, with the city's St Patrick's club winning the Ulster Senior Hurling Championship (SHC) in 1902–03; county teams mainly drawn from the city won the 1906 championship by a walkover, and the contested 1909 final.
 However, soon afterwards football become the dominant sport in the county, and hurling activity declined, especially in the city where association football clubs were active.

 It was the 1970s before Derry claimed any more major hurling honours.
 The county won two Ulster Junior Championship (JHC) titles in 1974 and 1975, as well as the 1975 All-Ireland Junior Championship.
 The county also won the Ulster Minor Hurling Championship (MHC) twice during the decade in 1973/4? and 1979, before going on to win the next four at the start of the 1980s (1980, 1981, 1982 and 1983); giving the county five consecutive Ulster Minor titles.
 Derry also won another Ulster Junior (1984) and All-Ireland Junior Championship (1982), with Rory Stevenson still holding a record of his own, as the youngest person ever to play in a Final in Croke Park, that year (1982), playing for Kevin Lynch's Hurling Club Under 14 All-Ireland Féile na nGael winning team.

 The 1990s started with Derry claiming back-to-back Ulster MHC titles in 1990 and 1991.
 The Under 21 side won two more Ulster Under 21 Championships in 1993 and 1997.
 Derry won the All-Ireland 'B' Senior Hurling Championship in 1996 and the Ulster Intermediate Hurling Championship (IHC) the following year.

 In 2000 Derry won its first Ulster SHC in 92 years, and successfully defended it the following year.
 The county also won the 2001 Ulster MHC.
-The Seniors won the Nicky Rackard Cup in 2006.
+The Seniors won the Nicky Rackard Cup in 2006 and 2017.
 Derry Under 21s claimed back-to-back Ulster Under 21 titles in 2007 and 2008.

+In 2026 Derry won the Christy Ring Cup for the first time after 5 losses in finals between 2015 and 2025.